 Bachelor of Interdisciplinary Studies.
-The W. P. Carey School of Business participates in the Bachelor of Interdisciplinary Studies (B.I.S.) degree.
-For details about the B.I.S. degree, refer to "Bachelor of Interdisciplinary Studies," page 123.
+The W. P. Carey School of Business participates in the Bachelor of Interdisciplinary Studies (BIS) degree.
+For details about the BIS degree, refer to "School of Interdisciplinary Studies," page 124.

 Minors.
 Two minors are available to nonbusiness students: a minor in Business and a minor in Small Business.
-The Small Business minor is offered only at ASU East.
+The Small Business minor is offered only at the East campus.
 To complete the Business minor, students must obtain the requirements from Undergraduate Programs in the W. P. Carey School of Business and complete the specified business courses with a grade of "C" (2.00) or higher.
-To complete the Small Business minor, students must obtain the requirements from the ASU East Business Administration program on SUTTON, third floor.
+To complete the Small Business minor, students must obtain the requirements from the East campus Business Administration program on SUTTON, third floor.
 Courses used in a student's major may not be used toward a minor.
 Students are advised to consult an advisor in the colleges of their majors to ensure the proper selection of courses for the minor.
-The upperdivision courses for the minor are restricted to students with 56 hours who are in good standing (a 2.00 ASU GPA or better).
+The upper-division courses for the minor are restricted to students with 56 hours who are in good standing (a 2.00 ASU GPA or better).

-nondegree undergraduate or graduate student is permitted to enroll in selected 300- and 400-level business courses only during online registration and only if (1) the student has an ASU cumulative GPA of at least 2.50 and an ASU cumulative business GPA of at least 2.50 at the time of online registration or (2) the student has never attended ASU, in which case he or she is given a one-semester period to register during online registration and to establish a GPA at ASU.
+Nondegree Undergraduate and Graduate Students.
+A nondegree undergraduate or graduate student is permitted to enroll in selected 300- and 400-level business courses only during online registration and only if (1) the student has an ASU cumulative GPA of at least 2.50 and an ASU cumulative business GPA of at least 2.50 at the time of online registration or (2) the student has never attended ASU, in which case he or she is given a one-semester period to register during online registration and to establish a GPA at ASU.
 Students must meet all prerequisites and course requirements as listed in the catalog.
-Economics courses have different prerequisites; see the individual economics courses for those requirements (see page 175).
+Economics courses have different prerequisites; see the individual economics courses for those requirements (see page 178).